solana-labs/solana-web3.js/packages/rpc-transport-http/README.md

 A string representing the target endpoint.
 In Node, it must be an absolute URL using the `http` or `https` protocol.

+### `createHttpTransportForSolanaRpc()`

+Creates an `RpcTransport` that uses JSON HTTP requests — much like the `createHttpTransport` function — except that it also uses custom `toJson` and `fromJson` functions in order to allow `bigint` values to be serialized and deserialized correctly over the wire.

+Since this is something specific to the Solana RPC API, these custom JSON functions are only triggered when the request is recognized as a Solana RPC request.
+Normal RPC APIs should aim to wrap their `bigint` values — e.g. `u64` or `i64` — in special value objects that represent the number as a string to avoid numerical values going above `Number.MAX_SAFE_INTEGER`.

+It has the same configuration options as `createHttpTransport`, but without the `fromJson` and `toJson` options.

 ## Augmenting Transports

 Using this core transport, you can implement specialized functionality for leveraging multiple transports, attempting/handling retries, and more.